jwillage/Trees/rmd/Accuracy/Accuracy.md

 This is an exploration to achieve higher accuracy in mapping latitude and longitude to a street segment.
 Here a segment is defined as a section of street bounded by two other streets.
 The end goal is an abstracted pattern, but the motivation is to more accurately map trees in New York City to a specific block.

-The previous analysis left off by stating that an answer was reached, "but how valid is it?"
-Some inconsistancies were noted, specifically with the block that had the highest reported TPM.
+The [previous analysis](http://www.joewillage.com/blog/2016/3/31/analyzing-new-yorks-trees) left off by stating that an answer to which block is the most tree lined had been reached, "but how valid is it?"
+Some inconsistencies were noted, specifically with the block that had the highest reported TPM.
 Recall the graphic that went with this statement.

 ```r